billypom/200-Bot/README.md

 ## Discord Developer account

-- Create a Discord Developer account on Discord's [web page](https://discord.com/developers/docs/) and create a bot for you to develop with.
+- Create a Discord Developer account on Discord's [web page](https://discord.com/developers/docs/)
-- Take note of the **token** for later use
+- Make a bot for you to develop with.
+Take note of the **token** for later use
 - Turn on Developer Mode in your Discord client `Settings` -> `Advanced` -> `Developer Mode: ON`

-## MySQL Community Server 8.0.36 or MariaDB
+## MySQL or MariaDB

 Install one of these database solutions.
 Both should work.